AureliZEN: 2 – Discovering Your Own Deep Motivation

 Internal vs. external motivation

 This is why motivation is always personal and deeply subjective.
-What moves one person deeply may not inspire another at all.
+What moves one person profoundly may not inspire another at all.
 If motivation feels difficult, it often means that we have lost connection to our deeper energy.
 The fundamental shift happens when we realize:

 “Nobody can motivate me except myself.”